Growth evolution: Dinosarus and aliens in Fashion Industry Long Tail

 Primark is a fast-fashion low-cost retailer and took advantage of the economic crisis in Europe, so we will see how it performs in a post-crisis situation.
 We are already seeing how private labels in the Foods industry are decreasing their market share against national brands.
 When the customer has more money in their pockets, they switch again to national brands.

-Some of the companies in the chart are Dinosaurs companies that grew thru real estate, the oldest strategy of retail and the one that made succeed Walmart or Inditex, both looking for market share.
-I´m talking about pure brick-and-mortar retailers who invested in tangible capex (stores).
+Some of the companies in the chart are Dinosaurs companies that grew through real estate, the oldest strategy of retail and the one that made succeed Walmart or Inditex, both looking for market share.
+I’m talking about pure brick-and-mortar retailers who invested in tangible capex (stores).
 But something changed two decades ago.
-In 1994, Amazon was founded and the Long Tail economic model began to show its power.
+In 1994, Amazon was founded and the Long Tail economic model in retail began to show its power.

-There are four companies growing above 25% CAGR: Apple, Yoox-Net-a-porter and Amazon.
+There are three companies growing above 25% CAGR: Apple, Yoox-Net-a-porter and Amazon.
 Net-a-porter was founded by Natalie Massenet in 2000, as a concept catalog in website format.
 In 2014, Net-a-porter launched Porter, a new magazine with an associated app and digital version.
 Nowadays, there are no barriers between business, even retailers, media and online services are collaborating.
-Big data is too interesting for retailers and capex is switching from bricks to IT.
+Big data is too interesting for retailers and CAPEX is switching from bricks to IT and digital.
 A clear example is LVMH investment in the online e-commerce platform “24 sèvres” and online media Nowness.

 From hits to niches: the rise and fall of Zebra Society